TJohnson986/data-structures-and-algorithms/javascript/code-challenges/hashmap-tree-intersection/README.md

-# Hashmap - Repeated Word
+# Hashmap - Tree Intersection
-Write a function that finds the first word that repeats in a string.
+Write a function that finds all values found between two binary trees.

 ## Challenge
-Write a function called repeated word that finds the first word to occur more than once in a string.
-The function takes in a string and returns a string.
+Write a function that finds all values found between two binary trees.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->